cvs-health/testilo/README.md

 The `script` module will use the value of the `SEND_REPORT_TO` environment variable as the value of the `sendReportTo` property of the script, if that variable exists, and otherwise will leave that property with an empty-string value.

-When the `script` module creates a script for you, it does not ask you for all of the options that the script may require.
+When the `script` module creates a script for you, it does not ask you for all of the other options that the script may require.
 Instead, it chooses default options.
 For example, it sets the values of `isolate` and `strict` to `true`.
 After you invoke `script`, you can edit the script that it creates to revise options.

 ### Merge